FranciszekPin/cozy-interpreter/README.md

 Assignment works.
 ```

+The newline character plays the role of instruction separator.
-As you see, the separation character is new line character.
-Indentation is not required, but increases readability.
+Indentation is not required but increases readability.
 However, there can not be any instruction in the same line with `define:` or `program:` clause.
-Also remember to put every instruction in new line.
-Examples of **wrong** syntax:
+Also, remember to put every instruction in a new line.
+Examples of the **wrong** syntax:

 ```
 define: int var